ProsWeb/hexlet_code/README.md

 # hexlet_code
-My solutions for Hexlet exercises
+My solutions for Hexlet exercises:
+1. open some .js file;
+2. see magic solution.